r4jeshwar/ukuleleweb/README.md

 # Ukuleleweb

-Ukuleleweb is a simple Wiki implementation in the style of the original C2 wiki.
+Ukuleleweb is a simple Wiki implementation in the style of the original WikiWikiWeb / C2 wiki.

 ## Few dependencies